-Subject Curriculum Impact
+5. Music Curriculum Impact

-- Outcomes of pupils in each year group. - All pupils to be exposed to various genres of music through daily listening and their planned weekly lessons- forming an opinion on music, appraising it confidently using vocabulary appropriate for their year group. - Pupils to build on previously learnt skills and vocabulary each year, implementing what they already know. - Pupils to have an understanding of the different genres of music. - Pupils to know how to improvise and compose music. - Pupils to develop self-confidence and perform their pieces of music.
+- Outcomes of pupils in each year group. - Pupils to be exposed to various genres of music through daily listening and their planned weekly lessons - forming an opinion on music, appraising it confidently using vocabulary appropriate for their year group. - Pupils to build on previously learnt skills and vocabulary each year, implementing what they already know. - Pupils to understand the different genres of music. - Pupils to know how to improvise and compose music. - Pupils to develop self-confidence and perform their pieces of music.

-Curriculum Planning
+6. Curriculum Planning